Become a Miller Scholar

 - Are you a first generation college student?
 (The US Department of Education defines first-generation college student as a student who, prior to age 18, did not reside with or receive primary support from, a parent who has received a B.A. degree or its equivalent.)

-- For the SSS program, you must be either a citizen or a permanent resident of the United States (or otherwise eligible for Federal Financial Aid).
+- You must be either a citizen or a permanent resident of the United States (or otherwise eligible for Federal Financial Aid) or eligible for the California Dream Act.

 - During the summer of 2018, you must be available to spend approximately 20 hours per week on your research or community service project and attend a weekly seminar.

-- You must be willing and able to attend a weekly seminar each semester of the two-year program (Fall, 2017-Spring, 2019).
-For the 2017-2018 academic year, the Miller Scholars Seminar will be held on Fridays, 2-4 PM.
+- You must be willing and able to attend a weekly seminar each semester of the two-year program (Fall, 2018-Spring, 2020).
+For the 2018-2019 academic year, the Miller Scholars Seminar will be held on Fridays, 2-4 PM.

 - If you are considered independent on your taxes, you are considered low-income if your taxable income is less than the amount shown on the table below for your family size.